yuriy-chumak/ol/README.md

 <a href="doc/reference/README.md">
 <img src="https://img.shields.io/endpoint?url=https%3A%2F%2Fiaaa.port0.org%2Fol%2Ftest-matrix%2Fstatus.json%3Frunner%3DREFERENCE&label=functions%20reference" alt="ffi tests"></a>.

-A detailed test matrix with results for each test across different platforms is available on a [separate web page](https://iaaa.port0.org/ol/test-matrix/) (follow the link or click the preview image to open it).
+A detailed test matrix for Ol ver.
+3.0 with results for each test across different platforms is available on a [separate web page](https://iaaa.port0.org/ol/test-matrix/) (follow the link or click the preview image to open it).

 ### ✨ Note
 * Please read the frequently asked questions and answers in the [Q/A](#qa) section.
 This may prove to be important!